 - Preheat oven to 350F.
 Grease two 8-inch round pans (1 1/2 inches deep, 4 cups volume) then line with parchment paper cut to fit the bottom of the pans.

-- In a large mixing bowl, beat together the sugar and melted butter for 2-3 minutes.
+- In a large mixing bowl, beat together the sugar and melted butter until smooth, roughly 1-2 minutes.
 Beat in the eggs, one at a time for 1 minute each, then add vanilla.
 Alternating between the flour mixture and milk, gradually add the flour in three parts and the milk in two parts, starting and ending with the flour.
 Beat until the remaining flour is just moistened and incorporated - do not overbeat.

 - Divide the batter evenly into the pans then bake 20 minutes or until a toothpick comes out clean.
 Let cool in the pans for 10-15 minutes then turn out of the pans onto a wire rack and cool completely.